 Statistics show that nearly half of all marriages end in divorce.
 Therefore, it is not unreasonable that couples want to prepare for the possibility that their marriage might end in divorce.
 A prenup can greatly affect the entire divorce process.
 Depending on the complexities of the particular case, divorces can take time to be finalized.
 A prenup helps to speed up this process because some of the harder issues are already determined.
 Alimony payments and property distribution are just a couple of the issues that can slow down a divorce.
 A prenup that already outlines a plan for these assets eliminates the determinations within the divorce.

-If you need help with a prenup look no further than Massey, Statser & Nichols, PC.
-Our experienced family law attorneys can help you determine whether a prenuptial agreement is appropriate for you.
+If you need help with a prenup look no further than MSN attorneys.
+Our experienced family lawyers can help you determine whether a prenuptial agreement is appropriate for you.
 Our attorneys will take the time to explain the intricacies of the agreement and the consequences that they can have on your marriage.
-We know that you want to live happily ever after with your spouse, but it is a good idea to plan for all possibilities.
-Contact us today for more information.
+While you’re looking forward to live happily ever after with your spouse, it is still a good idea to plan for any possibility.